Skip to main content

 What We Do

-OUST manages a regulatory program for underground storage tank (UST) systems that store petroleum and other hazardous substances.
+OUST manages a regulatory program for underground storage tank systems that store petroleum and other hazardous substances.
 An UST system is a tank and any underground piping system connected to the tank that has at least 10 percent of its combined volume underground.

 • Underground storage tank program

-Programs and Projects Managed by OUST
+Programs and Projects include:

 • Preventing UST releases